claudiavivas/public_goods_experiment/README.md

-# public_goods_experiment
+# Public Goods Experiment
 This repository contains a public goods experiment developed for the introductory experimental economy workshop.
+The original experimenten comes from the oTree platforms.

+## Colaborators:
+* Claudia Vivas
+* Andrea Ulloa